-i.
-Choose from suitable options.
-After determining the project objectives, landscape uses, site conditions, and appearance preferences, use Table 2 to determine the feasible options.
-If the desired qualities or site characteristics are significantly different across the property, divide the property into different areas and match the grass option to the area.
+the desired qualities or site characteristics are significantly different across the property, section the property into different areas and match the grass option to the area.
 This may result in two or more grass options being used at the property.

-j.
+- j.
 Confirm the availability of seed, plugs, or sod.
-Once you've selected a grass type, have the landscape contractor or project manager confirm that the seed, sod, or plugs are available for sale.
+Once you've selected a grass type, have the land-scape contractor or project manager confirm that the seed, sod, or plugs are available for sale.
 Contact the suppliers several months before the materials are needed.
-Sometimes crop failures, changes in production levels, and business closures can affect availability.
+Sometimes crop failures, changes in production levels, and business closures can affect availability. - k.

-k.
 Project timing.
 Some grasses are best planted in June and July.
 Determine if staff and contractors can execute the project at the ideal time or workarounds will need to be developed.